Storyville (band)

-Storyville was a blues-rock band formed in 1993 in Austin, Texas, USA.
-Drummer Chris Layton and bassist Tommy Shannon, former members of Arc Angels and the rhythm section for Stevie Ray Vaughan's band Double Trouble, formed the band with Craig Ross, David Lee Holt and David Grissom after a jam session at Antone's.
+Storyville was an American blues-rock band formed in 1993 in Austin, Texas, U.S. Drummer Chris Layton and bassist Tommy Shannon, former members of Arc Angels and the rhythm section for Stevie Ray Vaughan's band Double Trouble, formed the band with Craig Ross, David Lee Holt and David Grissom after a jam session at Antone's.
 After releasing an album on November Records in 1993, the band won a total of nine Austin Music awards; they became stalwarts on the local music scene and toured nationally.
 Malford Milligan replaced Ross in 1993.
 They subsequently signed to major label Atlantic Records, for whom they recorded two albums before breaking up.
-The single "Born Without You", from their 1998 release Dog Years, reached #28 on the Billboard Mainstream Rock chart.
+The single "Born Without You", from their 1998 release Dog Years, reached No. 28 on the Billboard Mainstream Rock chart.